andreytim/jafar/README.md

 I could put a lot of nice words here but basically this project is just the consolidation of all algorithmic stuff I supposed to do in a single well organized place.

+There's nothing really useful here so far.
+So if you're looking for solution for some problem then feel free to just pass by and come back in a couple of months.

 In general, I used to code in Java so all this adventure will hopefully stay within JVM.

 Main goals: